-- User property is updated before an event (call this Event-A): The property's value is updated in the user property table, and it is reflected in the UI when Event-A is sent to Amplitude.
+- User property is updated before an event (say Event-A) is sent: The property's value is updated in the user property table, and it is reflected in the UI when Event-A is sent to Amplitude.

-- User property is updated after an event (call this Event-A): Event-A is sent to Amplitude, and then the property's value is updated in the user property table.
+- User property is updated after an event (say Event-A) is sent: Event-A is sent to Amplitude, and then the property's value is updated in the user property table.
 The updated value is not reflected in the UI until another event is sent, and it does not get applied to events retroactively.

-Therefore, in order for a new user property value to be reflected in the UI, an event must follow the update.
+Therefore, in order for a new user property value to be reflected in the UI, an event must follow or be sent with the update.
 You can also use the Identify API to update user properties, but updates this way still follow the same above logic.
 Please read and understand the Identify API documentation fully before using it.

 Event properties are attributes of events and each particular event will have its own set of event properties.
 These properties highly depend on the type of product you have and the specific information you think is necessary to better understand a specific event.
 For instance, if 'Swipe' is an event that you are tracking, then the event property 'Direction' could have the values 'Left' or 'Right'.